carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 ### Step 3 Test and predict

 #### Overfitting
+while we allow to keep these datasets small, image 9000 leaves, one for every single cell and then use the visual from the original pp.
 _Comment: It'd be tough to construct an example of decision trees overfitting if we stick to the toy_data examples with only 2 features.
 We may need to use another one of the datasets to show overfitting in this context._
 If a model fits the training data perfectly, or very well, the model can become too data dependent and not work as well on a new data.